dotnet/dotnet-docker/samples/kubernetes/non-root-user/README.md

 ## SecurityContext

 [`SecurityContext`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#securitycontext-v1-core) holds security configuration that will be applied to a container, in a Pod or [Deployment manifest](non-root-user.yaml).
-It includes a few fields that are required to configure a container to correctly run as a non-root user.
+These fields can be used to configure and/or validate that the container image is running as non-root.
 This sample follows [Kubernetes "Restricted" hardening best practices](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).

 This `securityContext` object enforces non-root hosting: